Gordi42/sweepexp/docs/source/usage.rst

    sweep.reset_status()

 .. note::
-    When passing a file path to the `output_file` parameter, where the file exists, the `SweepExp` object will attempt to load the existing file.
+    When passing a file path to the `save_path` parameter, where the file exists, the `SweepExp` object will attempt to load the existing file.
 Since this will also load the status of the experiments, the `run` method will only run experiments that have not been started.